Vosco4/Story_Drawer/KT_Story/A KT Comes to Town.md

 Katelynn opens her eyes and tucking the lighter back into the pack hands them back to the owner.
 "Thanks.
 Any idea where I can get a good cup of coffee?"

-"No, problem.
-That depends."
+"No, problem there.
+And that depends."

 "On what?"

 "On how long you keep ground coffee."

-"I only grind the amount I need."
+"I only grind the amount I need before I brew it."

+"Get thee good lady to the *Hot Crossed Bun*."

+"That sounds more like a bakery than a coffee place.
+Are you sure yer steering me straight?"

+"Nothing truer